Only available in Nexus Repository Pro. Interested in a free trial? Start here.

-Do not use Nexus Firewall with content replication.
+You cannot use Sonatype Repository Firewall with content replication.

-Note that you can only use content replication with a hosted repository source, which cannot use Nexus Firewall.
+Note that you can only use content replication with a hosted repository source, which cannot use Sonatype Repository Firewall.
 Proxy repositories serving as the target for content replication will only contain components from these hosted repositories.

 What is Content Replication?

 Content replication allows you to publish artifacts to one Nexus Repository Pro instance and then have other instances pre-fetch them via HTTP to provide faster artifact availability across distributed teams.

 With content replication, you can manage what binaries can be replicated (copied and pre-emptively pulled by an instance) between two or more instances.
 The following diagram illustrates the content replication process, which is also described below: